AndrewLau97/Event-Planner/README.md

 - Triggers
   - Create a trigger that links Supabase Authentication login with the User Profiles tables, so a new user automatically gets a profile row when signing up
 - Storage
-  - Create two Buckets in the Supabase Storage, creating the necessary folders to store event banners and profile picturess
+  - Create two Buckets in the Supabase Storage, creating the necessary folders to store event banners and profile pictures
+- After setup, create your profile.
+Then, in Supabase, change your role to admin to grant yourself administrative privileges on the website.